 - WHAT DATES DO I NEED TO BE AVAILABLE?

-Review the dates below to insure that you are available for the jury interview, installation planning meeting, installation, and deinstallation.
+Review the dates below to ensure that you are available for the jury interview, installation planning meeting, installation, and deinstallation.

-Friday, October 13, 12–1 pm, and Tuesday, October 24, 12-1 pm: Office hours in Chace Center lobby.
+Tuesday, January 8 and Friday, January 11, 2019, 12–1 pm: Office hours in Chace Center lobby.
 Applicants may ask questions before submitting their application

-Monday, February 12: Installation begins (assistance by Museum staff may be limited and must be scheduled prior to installation)
+Monday, March 4, 2019: Installation begins (assistance by Museum staff will be limited and scheduled prior to installation)

-Monday, June 4, 9 am–4 pm: Deinstallation begins (assistance by Museum staff may be limited and must be scheduled prior to deinstallation)
+Monday, June 3, 2019, 9 am–4 pm: Deinstallation begins (assistance by Museum staff will be limited and scheduled prior to deinstallation)